 Looking for an affordable vacation out of the ordinary?
 There is an enchanting natural wonder still in its developmental stage, free of the pollution of overcrowded tourist traps.
 Just a short flight out of Miami, or even out of our local Tampa airport, is a land of mountains where volcanoes are kings, some sleeping giants and others with their mighty power still visible in fuming craters.
-This is a land rich in water destinations for the adventurous tourist, the fishing fans or those just looking to relax—a land of beautiful secluded beaches, giant pristine lakes, turquoise lagoons and abundant river formations offering thrills to any visitor.
+This is a land rich in water destinations for the adventurous tourist looking for something different on Zegrahm and other sites, the fishing fans or those just looking to relax.
+It is a land of beautiful secluded beaches, giant pristine lakes, turquoise lagoons and abundant river formations offering thrills to any visitor.
 This magical destination is called the Land of Lakes and Volcanoes, and it is our vacation spotlight: Nicaragua.

 According to historical accounts, Nicaragua gets its name from the powerful tribal king Nicarau, who was encountered by the first Spaniards arriving at his shores.
 The largest country of Central America, Nicaragua boasts the two largest lakes in this part of the continent: Lake Managua and Lake Nicaragua, which is also the second-largest lake in the Americas, after Peru’s Lake Titicaca.